berkayarslan17/A-Digital-Voice-Recorder-Project/README.md

 Task 5.
 Write the audio data to the EEPROM. ✓

 Task 6.
-Read the audio data from the EEPROM.
-X
+Read the audio data from the EEPROM. ✓

 Task 7.
 When the program starts, arrange the 7SD to the START State. ✓